 Two Harbors Investment Corp. is a Maryland corporation that, through its wholly owned subsidiaries (collectively, the Company), invests in and manages Agency residential mortgage-backed securities, or Agency RMBS, mortgage servicing rights, or MSR, and other financial assets.
 The investment portfolio as a whole is managed by the Company's Chief Investment Officer and resources are allocated and financial performance is assessed on a consolidated basis.
-The Company is externally managed and advised by PRCM Advisers LLC, which is a subsidiary of Pine River Capital Management L.P., or Pine River.
 The Company's common stock is listed on the NYSE under the symbol "TWO".